Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 The current report is defined at the top left of the report page (see
-?).
+`A Tracker browsing screen`_).
 If several reports are available, a select box will allow to change
 the current report.

 For each report, if you are granted enough to do it, you can either